 If you would like to pursue this option, please contact HPS Honours Coordinator.

-Students may take an honours year in applied mathematics, pure mathematics or mathematical statistics and, from 2020, data science.
 In all cases, assessment is by a combination of coursework (~40%) and a project (~60%).
 While the three divisions offer courses separately, the honours program is flexible and students are encouraged to consult the relevant honours coordinator if they are interested in taking a course from another division.

 Upon completion, a student is eligible for the award of First Class Honours, Second Class Honours (Division 1 or 2) or Third Class Honours.
 University Medals in Physics are awarded to the top students if the standard achieved is sufficiently high.